-General Maintenance Procedures
+General Maintenance Guidelines

-Read the following before performing any maintenance on the crane:
+Before performing any maintenance to the crane, consider the following:

-- 1. Position the crane where it will be out of the way of other operations or vehicles in the area. - Lower the boom fully or stow in the cradle to prevent uncontrolled movement. - 3.
-Before any service or repair is performed: - A. Disengage the PTO - B. Shut off the engine. - 4.
-Place all controls in the off position and secure operating features from inadvertent motion. - 5.
-Before performing any maintenance on electrical components, disconnect the power source.

-- 6. Before performing any maintenance on hydraulic components, relieve hydraulic oil pressure from all hydraulic circuits.
+- MARNING Only qualified service personnel are to perform maintenance on the crane.
+Never modify or alter any of the equipment, whether mechanical, electrical, or hydraulic, without explicit approval from Stellar Industries. - Position the crane where it will be out of the way of other operations or vehicles in the area. - Lower the boom fully or stow in the cradle to prevent uncontrolled movement. - Place all controls in the off position and secure operating features from inadvertent motion. - Before any service or repair is performed, shut off the engine and disengage the PTO. - Before performing any maintenance on electrical components, disconnect the power source. - Before performing any maintenance on hydraulic components, relieve hydraulic oil pressure from all hydraulic circuits.
 Move pedals and control levers repeatedly through their operating positions to relieve all pressures.

-Do not disconnect hydraulic hoses while there is still pressure in those components. - 7.
-Replace parts with Stellar® approved parts only. - 8.
-Keep the crane and service body clean and free from grease build-up, oil and dirt to prevent slippery conditions. - 9.
-Perform all safety and maintenance checks before each period of use. - 10.
-Label or tag parts when disassembling. - 11.
-Immediately repair or have repaired any components found to be inadequate.
+- AWARNING Do not disconnect hydraulic hoses while there is still pressure in those components. - Replace parts with Stellar® approved parts only. - Keep the crane and service body clean and free from grease build-up, oil and dirt to prevent slippery conditions. - Label or tag parts when disassembling. - Immediately repair or have repaired any components found to be inadequate.